jump-dev/jump-dev.github.io/_posts/2024-11-14-oem_update.md

 HiGHlights (if you will) for energy modelers include:

- * Our initial benchmarking and analysis of energy system models also exposed a few bugs.
+ * Our initial benchmarking and analysis of energy system models exposed a few bugs.
 For example, we fixed a [segfault in the QP solver](https://github.com/ERGO-Code/HiGHS/issues/1990), fixed a [problem detecting unboundedness](https://github.com/ERGO-Code/HiGHS/issues/1962), and we fixed a [correctness issue](https://github.com/ERGO-Code/HiGHS/issues/1935)